HL7/carin-bb/input/pagecontent/index.md

     <ul>
       <li>Added orthodontics and prosthesis to <a href="ValueSet-C4BBSupportingInfoType.html">Supporting Info Type ValueSet</a> used as a discriminator for the EOB Oral profile supportingInfo slice discriminator (<a href="https://jira.hl7.org/browse/FHIR-34010">FHIR-34010</a>)</li>
       <li>Added <a href="ValueSet-C4BBSurfaceCodes.html">US Surface Codes</a> for Oral ExplanationOfBenefit.item.subSite (<a href="https://jira.hl7.org/browse/FHIR-34089">FHIR-34089</a>)</li>
-      <li>Added Invariants requiring all ExplanationOfBenefit.supportingInfo[additionalBodySite] instances be referred to by at least one ExplanationOfBenefit.item and require a tooth number for line itesm where a surface code in ExplanationOfBenefit.item.subsite exists in <a href="StructureDefinition-C4BB-ExplanationOfBenefit-Oral.html">Oral ExplanationOfBenefit profile</a> (<a href="https://jira.hl7.org/browse/FHIR-34091">FHIR-34091</a>)</li>
+      <li>Added Invariants requiring all ExplanationOfBenefit.supportingInfo[additionalBodySite] instances be referred to by at least one ExplanationOfBenefit.item and require a tooth number for line items where a surface code in ExplanationOfBenefit.item.subsite exists in <a href="StructureDefinition-C4BB-ExplanationOfBenefit-Oral.html">Oral ExplanationOfBenefit profile</a> (<a href="https://jira.hl7.org/browse/FHIR-34091">FHIR-34091</a>)</li>
     </ul>
   </li>